The boiling point of ethanol at atmospheric pressure (which is 1 bar at sea level) is 78.37 °C.

-Firstly, it is very rare that alcohol comes off the still at 96% abv; only vodka distillers achieve that.
+Firstly, it is very rare that alcohol comes off a Still at 96 %abv; only vodka distillers achieve that.
 The collection tanks are enclosed and usually vented to atmosphere outside.
-Some producers continue to store at this strength to save on tank volumes, others dilute to about 50% soon after production.
+Some producers continue to store at this strength to save on tank volumes, others dilute to about 50 %abv soon after production.

-Most gin distillers buy in their base alcohol.
+Many gin distillers buy in their base alcohol.
 Legally this has to be at 96 %abv but it will be diluted to around 50 %abv before being put into the Still.

 it delivered in tanker loads and usually dilute soon after delivery.

 Whiskies, brandies, schnapps etc are distilled to a lower %abv.

 Potential sources of ignition must be minimised, any equipment with an electric motor must be kept well away from the immediate vicinity.

 Suitable pumps must be ATEX rated, these are air-diaphragm pumps which are powered by compressed air from a compressor located in another room.